mariolukas/HydraPlay/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### MacOS
+It can be helpful if you run a docker container with snapclient locally for development.
+For this you need to run pulseaudio tcp stream to tansmit the adio to/from the container.
+This will describe how to setup pulseaudio on MacOS.

+#### install pulseaudio
+brew install pulseaudio

+#### Start daemon
+pulseaudio --load=module-native-protocol-tcp --exit-idle-time=-1 --daemon

+#### Check if daemon is running.
+pulseaudio --check -v

 ## Code scaffolding